Cougar Crest Trail: Best Big Bear Lake View

 Microspikes: If you’re hiking in the snow I HIGHLY recommend using microspikes.
 It’s a night and day difference.
 You can view the ones we use here.

 Best Time to Visit: Go during the week if you can.
-If not, make sure to arrive at the trailhead early in the morning.
-I also recommend going a few days after it snows as the views get even more beautiful.
+Otherwise, arrive extra early at the trailhead.
+I also recommend hiking a few days after it snows as the views are even more beautiful (at least in my opinion).

 The trail begins via a very wide and gradual ascend.
 If you wanted to build a snowman, this beginning section is it.